Juptune/juptune/README.md

 Currently all of missing features mentioned in the above paragraph have to be homebrewed by an application.

+# Fibers

+Each thread in the event loop will have a loop running to process the fibers for said thread.

+This loop is currently _very_ simple, and as with everything else, not very well suited for a production application quite yet:

+* If there are no fibers running - exit the loop and allow the thread to resolve.
+* Check io_uring to see if any completion events have come in
+  * If the completion event's userdata points to a fiber, then wake the fiber up and pass it completion info.
+  * If the completion event's userdata is null, do nothing with it as it was intentionally (hopefully) marked to be ignored.
+* If there are no manually yielded fibers, then block the thread until io_uring reports a completion.
+* Otherwise, if there are any manually yielded fibers, awake them.
+* (reloop)

 # Roadmap/Wishlist

 This is an ever changing list of stuff I want to work on.
 Whether I get around to it is another question...